IFS Therapy in San Diego

 You are not broken.
-Every part of you has a reason for being here and together, we’ll listen.
+Every part of you has a reason for being here.
+Together we'll learn to listen.

 Understanding Your Inner World

-If you’ve ever said, “A part of me feels this way, but another part of me feels that way,” you’ve already experienced what IFS is about.
-Through IFS therapy in San Diego, we’ll explore these different inner parts, understand where they come from, and help them find balance so you can live from a calmer, more connected place.
+If you've ever said "a part of me wants this, but another part of me is terrified," you've already experienced what IFS is about.
+Through IFS therapy in San Diego, we'll explore these different inner parts, understand where they come from, and help them find balance so you can live from a calmer, more grounded place.

 What Is IFS Therapy?

-Internal Family Systems (IFS) is a way of looking at the mind as a multiplicity mind with different parts that carry their own thoughts, feelings, and roles.
-These parts show up in our inner dialogue and also shape how we relate to others.
+Internal Family Systems (IFS) is a way of understanding the mind as made up of different parts, each with their own thoughts, feelings, and roles.
+These parts show up in your inner dialogue and shape how you relate to others.

-Many of these parts were created in response to difficult experiences, often as a way to protect us.
-In IFS, we generally work with:
+Many of these parts developed in response to difficult experiences, often as a way to protect you.
+In IFS we generally work with three types of parts:

-Firefighters: parts that step in quickly to stop pain, sometimes through impulsive behaviors or shutting down
+Firefighters Parts that step in quickly to stop pain, sometimes through impulsive behaviors, numbing, or shutting down.

-Exiles: the vulnerable parts carrying childhood wounds, shame, or fear
+Exiles The vulnerable parts carrying childhood wounds, shame, or fear that other parts work hard to keep hidden.

 Richard Schwartz, the founder of Internal Family Systems (IFS), provides an overview of the model.